Burn Boot Camp Franchise Financial FAQ

 To renew, franchise partners must typically:

-• Provide notice of their intent to renew
+• Provide written notice of their intent to renew

 • Sign the then-current form of franchise agreement